 “Professor?”
 Percy dared to ask, his voice not quite so confident.
 “Who was attacked?”
 McGonagall sighed,

 “Penelope Clearwater, from Ravenclaw house,” I noticed Percy’s shoulders fall and his head drop sadly.
 McGonagall took a deep breath as though trying to brace herself to do something very difficult, “and…Hermione Granger.”

-Sorry this update's been a little slow, I've been focussing on my other WIP a lot lately, but I promise I haven't deserted Ginny!
+AN: Sorry this update's been a little slow, I've been focussing on my other WIP a lot lately, but I promise I haven't deserted Ginny!
 I hope you liked this chapter, please review!